Galway’s Greatest Hidden Gems

 Chef Laura Rosso

-We don’t know about you, but we believe that when people care the food they serve, their love of cooking gives your dining experience an unmistakable higher quality and from the first taste you just know that chefs are passionate about what they do.
+We don’t know about you, but we believe that when people care the food they make, it gives the dishes an unmistakable higher quality, when from the first taste you just know that chefs are passionate about what they do.
 And for us, that is what every visit to Chef Laura Rosso is like.
 Situated in an unassuming location at the back of Salthill’s Business School, Chef Laura Rosso is a Brazilian restaurant that deserves to be on your radar.
 If you want our recommendations we suggest their Açaí bowl for breakfast, this is a native Brazilian superfruit, that both tastes amazing and toppings can be personalised to suit you and for your lunch, you’ll never go wrong when ordering their hearty Brazilian lunch.

 Directions: How to get here